 The wine-and-cheese party is a staple of middle-class and gentrified living.
 Wine and cheese for the vernissage at an art store.
 A church holds one to raise money for repairs.
 A new book is out on climate change.
 A winery is touting a new release.
 Call in the wine and cheese.

-While hardly fashionable in the way vegan food is, or sustainably sourced fish, wine and cheese is a permanent part of the culinary scene.
+While hardly fashionable in the way vegan food is, or sustainably sourced fish, wine and cheese as an event is a permanent part of the culinary scene.
 It’s no trouble to find advice how to hold one.
 Here is an good suggestion, from the website Big Girl Small Kitchen.

-Is pairing cheese with wine an old stand-by of the Paris or Lyon wine bar that transplanted here intact?
-No it’s not.
+Is pairing cheese with wine an old stand-by of the Paris or Lyon wine bar, transplanted here intact?
+No, it’s not.
 The French never drank plain wine as an aperitif.
 They didn’t hold cocktail parties, either.
 Cheese ends a meal, or it used to, in France and wine is consumed with food there.
-True, in the bistro one can order a plate of charcuterie or cheese to nibble with wine, but the food is an afterthought, there is no sedulous attention given to “what with what”.
+True, in the bistro one can order a plate of charcuterie or cheese to nibble with wine, but the food is an afterthought; there is no sedulous attention given to “what with what”.

-The English drinks writer Frederick Martin, in An Encyclopaedia of Drinks and Drinking stated c.1970:
+The inimitable English drinks writer Frederick Martin, in An Encyclopaedia of Drinks and Drinking stated c.1970:

 The habit of drinking wine as a beverage, largely unaccompanied by food, has much grown up in Britain and has been fostered by the trade through promotion of “wine and cheese” parties, which I personally find the dullest social events imaginable.
 Wine and cheese by all means, at the conclusion of a good dinner, but not as an end in themselves.

 So what changed?
-Martin lays it at the feet of the wine agencies, they came up with it to woo a larger market to wine.
-He may be right but I think in any case the Americans must have started it.
-They were the first to consider wine an aperitif, or “drink” in other words, a custom now seen everywhere.
+Martin lays it at the feet of wine promotional bodies, they came up with it to woo a larger market.
+He may be right but I think in any case the Americans started it.
+They were the first to consider wine an aperitif, or “drink”, that is.
+Now the custom obtains everywhere.